top of page

 ree

-I have an immense passion for traveling; it's one of my true callings and what I live for.
-The thrill of discovering new places, immersing myself in different cultures, and experiencing the beauty of the world around me fills me with a sense of purpose and joy that is hard to match.
-Each journey I embark on feels like a new chapter in my life, a chance to create lasting memories and deepen my understanding of the diverse tapestry of human existence.
-My work revolves around planning the next adventure, always asking, "When and where is the next trip?"
-This constant quest for exploration drives me to seek out new destinations, research local customs, and map out itineraries that will allow me to make the most of each experience.
+I'm totally obsessed with traveling; it's what I live for.
+The excitement of discovering new places, diving into different cultures, and soaking up the world's beauty gives me a joy that's hard to beat.
+Every trip feels like a new chapter in my life, a chance to make awesome memories and learn more about the amazing variety of human life.
+My work is all about planning the next adventure, always asking, "When and where's the next trip?"
+This constant hunt for new experiences pushes me to find new spots, learn about local customs, and plan trips that make the most of every moment.

-Unfortunately, each journey depends on my husband's available time off and our budget, which can sometimes complicate our travel plans.
-Our family dynamics often dictate when and how we can travel, as my husband has a demanding job that frequently requires his presence.
-There have been numerous occasions when it was just my youngest daughter and me traveling, creating a unique bond between us as we navigate the world together.
-The older kids were with their father, and my husband couldn't leave work, but we still managed to make the trip happen.
-These moments of exploration have allowed my daughter and me to create our own special memories, separate from the rest of the family, which is something I deeply cherish.
+But, our trips depend on when my husband can get time off and our budget, which can sometimes make things tricky.
+Our family situation often decides when and how we can travel since my husband has a demanding job.
+There have been many times when it was just me and my youngest daughter traveling, which created a special bond as we explored the world together.
+The older kids were with their dad, and my husband couldn't get away from work, but we still made it happen.
+These adventures with my daughter have given us our own special memories, which I really cherish.

-For instance, during Spring Break 2024, my ex-husband planned to take my older three children on a cruise, which left my youngest daughter and me with the opportunity to carve out our own adventure.
-Since my husband had to work the entire week, we decided to go on our own, embracing the spontaneity of the situation.
-We chose a nearby destination that was both budget-friendly and rich in experiences, allowing us to explore without the constraints of a larger group.
-It turned out to be a wonderful and memorable trip filled with laughter, exploration, and bonding time.
-We visited local attractions, tried new foods, and even made some new friends along the way.
-I treasure every single journey, whether I'm traveling alone, with family, friends, or both, as each experience adds a layer to my understanding of the world and the people in it.
+For example, during Spring Break 2024, my ex-husband planned a cruise with my older three kids, so my youngest daughter and I got to plan our own adventure.
+Since my husband had to work, we decided to go on our own and embrace the spontaneity.
+We picked a nearby spot that was easy on the wallet and packed with experiences, letting us explore without the hassle of a big group.
+It turned out to be an awesome and memorable trip full of laughter, exploring, and bonding.
+We checked out local attractions, tried new foods, and even made some new friends along the way.
+I treasure every trip, whether I'm traveling solo, with family, friends, or both, as each one adds to my understanding of the world and the people in it.

-I yearn for the opportunity to explore and learn everything about this world.
-The desire to see the breathtaking landscapes, vibrant cities, and hidden gems that lie beyond my doorstep fuels my passion for travel.
-I believe that every journey is a chance to grow, to step outside of my comfort zone, and to embrace the unknown.
-The stories I gather, the lessons I learn, and the friendships I forge during these travels enrich my life in ways that are immeasurable.
-Whether it’s a weekend getaway or an extended international trip, the anticipation of what lies ahead always excites me, and I look forward to the adventures that await in the future.
+I can't wait to explore and learn everything about this world.
+The idea of seeing stunning landscapes, lively cities, and hidden gems beyond my doorstep really gets me excited about traveling.
+I think every trip is a chance to grow, step out of my comfort zone, and dive into the unknown.
+The stories I collect, the lessons I pick up, and the friendships I make along the way add so much to my life.
+Whether it's a quick weekend trip or a long international adventure, I'm always pumped for what's next and can't wait for the adventures that lie ahead.

 ree